IoT-gamer/pico_miflora_datalogger/README.md

 Replace the address with your sensor's MAC address.

-### **Set the Time (Two Methods)**
+### **Set the Time (Mandatory)**

 The Pico's internal RTC does not have a battery and will reset every time it loses power.
-You must set the correct time.
+You must set the correct time via BLE before the device will begin datalogging.

-**Method A:** Set Time via Bluetooth LE (Recommended) This is the new, flexible method that doesn't require re-flashing the code.

 1. Power on or reset your Pico W.